ia-gu/Benchmarking-of-Query-Strategies-Towards-Future-Deep-Active-Learning/README.md

 - [BrainTumor](https://figshare.com/articles/dataset/brain_tumor_dataset/1512427)
 - [GAPs](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-informatik-und-automatisierung/profil/institute-und-fachgebiete/institut-fuer-technische-informatik-und-ingenieurinformatik/fachgebiet-neuroinformatik-und-kognitive-robotik/data-sets-code/german-asphalt-pavement-distress-dataset-gaps)

-We experiment with 5000 images on OCT, the list we used is in oct_ids.txt
+We experiment with 5000 images on OCT, because it is too easy to compare the algorithms.
+The list we used is in ```oct_ids.txt```

 The repository is forked from [distil](https://github.com/decile-team/distil)